 There is NOTHING our family loves more than to celebrate holidays.
-Some of our favorite ways to add a little Christmas fun to our homeschool are with books, games, and movies.
+Some of our favorite ways are to make Christmas Homeschooling fun with books, games, and movies.
 So today, I am sharing all of our favorite Christmas themed books, games, and movies plus a freebie for you.
 Hope they help you gather together and be merry this holiday season.

 The holidays are the perfect time to take a more relaxed approach in your homeschool.
 Reading books, playing games, and watching movies are all excellent ways to approach homeschooling during the holiday season.
 This allows you to slow down and enjoy the season together while still having fun!

-Christmas Picture Books Perfect For Homeschool Read Alouds
+Christmas Homeschooling: Picture Books Perfect For Read Alouds

 For us picture books are the perfect way to keep everyone in our homeschool happy.
 Emily is an auditory learner and Kevin and I are visual leaners.
 So using beautiful picture books means we are all equally engaged.
 Here is a list of our favorite Christmas picture books to use in our homeschool.